Antminer S15 Hash Board Repair Guide [EN]

 3. See whether the running frequency of the 3 chains is normal, the frequency determines the hashrate; one chain’s hashrate = frequency x chip core number 256x chip number 60; if this theoretical hashrate cannot be reached, it proves that there are a lot of bad cores in the chip of this chain.
 If you want to improve the hashrate, you can enter IP-LOG to see if the chip's frequency is low and replace that chip.

-4. Generally, in the case of normal operation of a machine, the temperature of the PCB and chip of the 3 chains is between 25 and 95 degrees.
+4. Generally, in the case of normal operation of a miner, the temperature of the PCB and chip of the 3 chains is between 25 and 95 degrees.
 If the temperature of a chain is only below 25 degrees, it proves that the hashboard of the chain does not work, and it needs to test the single board to see if the board is normal.
 If it is higher than 95 degrees, it proves that the heat dissipation is not good, and it needs to check the fan running condition and ventilation, and also pay attention to whether the cooling fin is off.

-5. If you can't see any data after entering IP, but only see the interface as shown below, you need to enter the IPlog to see what information is printed in the log, and repair the machine according to the information; there may be a network outage, or other problem.
+5. If you can't see any data after entering IP, but only see the interface as shown below, you need to enter the IPlog to see what information is printed in the log, and repair the miner according to the information; there may be a network outage, or other problem.

 VI.
 The principle and structure of the control board